 Monthly rent for one-bedroom apartment: $1,199

-The U.S. might be one of the countries with the wealthiest people, but it barely scrapes into the top 20 when it comes to happiness.
+The U.S. doesn’t rank among the best countries for the rich, and it barely scrapes into the top 20 when it comes to happiness.
 Gun violence and a changing political climate might have left some people unsettled, but the U.S. isn’t even in the top 30 for gun violence, according to NPR, and isn’t in the top 100 worldwide in homicide rates.

 The 2017 Fragile States Index published by the Fund For Peace cites the U.S. as one of the 21 most stable countries in the world, and the World Happiness Report shows that U.S. citizens have a lower perception of their own country being corrupt than citizens in other, happier countries do.